nasa/cumulus/docs/workflows/input_output.md

         - '{{cma_layer}}'
 ```

-***Please note***: all applicable rules apply re: lambda layers.
-Updating/removing a layer does not necessarily change a deployed lambda, to update the CMA you should deploy a new version and update the associated configuration.
+***Please note***: Updating/removing a layer does not change a deployed lambda, so to update the CMA you should deploy a new version of the CMA layer, update the associated Lambda configuration to reference the new CMA version, and re-deploy your Lambdas.

 This method will be supported more fully once migration to Terraform Deployments has been completed.